Holy Spirit Speak

 Our Father finishes what He starts.
 Holy Spirit picks up the work again every morning, even when we have spent the night in worry or wandering about our level of worthiness.
 Holy Spirit never grows weary of the long, patient, glorious business of making our souls into the likeness of Jesus.
 Our Father adopted us and He sealed us with the Holy Spirit to help us work out, and accept the fullness of God’s love.
 His divine fingerprints of grace press into the substance of our unseen, but certain faith in He who is greatest.

+One sign that the Holy Spirit is at work in us is when a profound hunger for God’s word surpasses any earthly motivation.
+We begin to hunger for the word of God in a way we never did before.
+The Holy Spirit produces this hunger in the life of submitred believers.
+It is not a religious duty.
+It is not to check a daily box for spiritual behavior.
+It is a real desire to engage and learn from the Holy Spirit.
+You reach toward the living word, the way a plant reaches toward light.
+Not because of instruction, but because our new nature hungers for truth.
+Before the Holy Spirit moves in a person’s life and opens the eyes of their understanding, the Bible can feel difficult to grasp.
+This is not a judgment on anyone’s intellect, it is simply the reality of what it means to approach a spiritually alive book with a spirit that has not yet been fully awakened.
 Students can read God’s word and even understand them at a surface level.
 The poetry is appreciated.
 The narrative power of the gospels are logical and the theological density of Paul’s letters are valued.
 But revelation remains a mystery.
-The living words have not penetrated into as a personal revelation, only information collected.
+The living words have not penetrated into us as a personal revelation, just information collected.
 The scriptures are on a page, but not moving in the heart until the Holy Spirit takes up His place as Teacher within us.
 As the scripture promises He will change the way we encounter the word of God.
 The same verses that once felt flat suddenly open up with a depth and a vividness that startles.
-In the past a passage that was read gets applied.
-The text shifts within us as a life altering, belief sustaining dimension that was always there, but invisible until now.
+In the past a passage that was read is perplexing.
+Then suddenly the text shifts within us as a life altering, belief sustaining dimension that was always there, but invisible until now.
 We wake up in the morning with a verse already present in our mind.
 We did not consciously choose it, but a verse that the Spirit placed there during the night.
 We may be in the middle of a conversation, and a verse is suddenly on our tongue.
 That is the evidence of the Spirit at work.